 Robert Frost Auditorium, Culver City High School

-The reinforced concrete roof, which is part dome and part folded plate.
-It tops a circular brick building with little ornamentation.
+The reinforced concrete roof, which is part dome and part folded plate, tops a circular brick building with little ornamentation.
 The dome is bisected by a huge wall of glass sitting atop and on either side of the circular volume, and is anchored to the ground by a single curved concrete leg arcing over the front entrance.
-This leg reminds some of those on the Theme Building at LAX, another demonstration of the architectural and artistic potential of reinforced concrete.
+This leg reminds some of those on the Theme Building at the Los Angeles International Airport, another demonstration of the architectural and artistic potential of reinforced concrete.